 Surgical treatment offers significant improvement, if not complete resolution of symptoms, in 35% of patients affected by primary aldosteronism.
 In the remaining 65%, medical therapy helps mitigate the damage caused by excess aldosterone.
-Yet, less than 8% of those affected are ever treated.
+Yet, 95% of those affected are never diagnosed or treated.
 Regardless of the limitations of current diagnosis and treatment modalities, appropriate management of the disease calls for an appropriate framing of the problem: excess aldosterone is a major public health issue.

-Under-use of available means is compounded by high prevalence: at a minimum, 10 million people are affected in the US, and 250 million worldwide.
+Under-use of available means is compounded by high prevalence: up to 40 million people in the US and a billion worldwide.
 Medical issues of this magnitude are, by definition, public health issues.
 Their resolution requires concerted efforts only public health agencies can successfully deploy and monitor.

 Excess aldosterone is associated with at least a dozen other diseases, some of which are fatal.
 By mitigating conditions such as diabetes and chronic heart failure, timely treatment of primary aldosteronism is de facto a preventative public health measure.
 More importantly, since it is now known that excess aldosterone is actually a primary cause of hypertension, treating hyperaldosteronism helps adequately address another major public health issue – essential hypertension.